 Meredith Aronson, MPS

-Meredith Aronson joined the President's Council in April 2012 as an Oakridge Institute of Science and Education (ORISE) Fellow.
-In her position, she supports both the partnerships and communications sides of the Council.
-Meredith supports the implementation and communication surrounding the Presidential Youth Fitness Program and Let's Move!
+Meredith Aronson joined the President's Council in September 2011.
+As an Oakridge Institute of Science and Education (ORISE) Senior Fellow, Meredith oversees programming and partnerships that focus on youth physical activity and sports participation.
+In her role, she supports the implementation and communication surrounding the Presidential Youth Fitness Program and Let's Move!
 Active Schools.
 Additionally, she acts as the program manager for the President's Challenge program.
 In December 2012, she earned a Master's degree in sports industry management from Georgetown University.
 Meredith started her undergraduate collegiate career at Colby College in Maine, where she played two years of varsity basketball.
 After transferring to the University of Virginia in 2009, she graduated in 2011 with BA in economics.
 She leads a healthy lifestyle, staying active through sports and working out.

 JoHannah K. Torkelson, JD, MPH

 Special Programming & Communications